StevenClontz/clontz.org/pages/3_puzzles.md

 ![Puzzled Pint](/img/puzzled-pint.png)

 I co-founded the [Huntsville, AL chapter of Puzzled Pint][pphsv] with my friend and colleague Tracy Cobbs.
-Puzzled Pint is avaialble in cities world-wide, providing free puzzles at local pubs every second Tuesday of each month.
+Puzzled Pint is available in cities world-wide, providing free puzzles at local pubs on the second Tuesday of each month.
 We launched the Huntsville chapter in June 2016, and broke the international record for attendance at a chapter's first event.
-I also designed a puzzle for the election-themed November 2016 event.
+I also designed a puzzle for Puzzled Pint's election-themed November 2016 event.

 [pphsv]: http://twitter.com/PuzzPintHSV